 The Atlantic Council established the Transatlantic Digital Marketplace Initiative (TDMI) in 2015 with the goal of fostering greater US-EU understanding and cooperation on digital matters.
 Today, the Initiative promotes collaboration among US and EU policymakers and stakeholders on digital issues and their implications for transatlantic allies’ national security, geopolitical interests, and economic resilience and competitiveness.

-The Initiative facilitates greater US-EU dialogue on today’s most crucial transatlantic digital affairs through written reports, public convenings with US and European officials and leading experts, and unique simulations designed to introduce national security experts to the importance—and challenges—of digitalization.
+The Initiative facilitates greater US-EU dialogue on today’s most crucial transatlantic digital affairs through reports, convenings with US and European officials and leading experts, and unique simulations designed to introduce national security experts to the importance—and challenges—of digitalization.

 Featured commentary & analysis

 The TDMI focuses on the most pressing digital policy challenges and opportunities on both sides of the Atlantic.
 Recently, the Initiative has shaped the discussion about the US-EU Trade and Technology Council, transatlantic data flows, transatlantic competition policy, and the future of European digital sovereignty.

 New Atlanticist Jan 31, 2024

 If the US and EU don’t set AI standards, China will first, say Gina Raimondo and Margrethe Vestager

 The standardization of technologies is already being dominated by nonmarket and Chinese players, the two officials warned at an AC Front Page event.

 Experts react: The EU made a deal on AI rules.
 But can regulators move at the speed of tech?